Our researchers are supported by the Hull York Medical School Research Office, which is based at the University of Hull.

 - Staff should follow the procedures of the department/Faculty in which they are embedded

 For staff who are employed by the University of Hull:

-- The Research Portal contains information on Hull York Medical School approvals process and getting your application signed and submitted
+- The Hull Sharepoint site contains information on Hull York Medical School approvals process and getting your application signed and submitted

 For staff whose substantive contract is with an NHS organisation:

 You should direct requests for research goverance sponsorship to one of our two parent universities - usually to the university that employs the researcher or the supervisor.

 - University of York sponsorship enquiries should be directed to the IP and Legal Team in the Research and Enterprise Directorate, specifically Michael Barber, firstname.lastname@example.org or 01904 435154

 - University of Hull sponsorship enquiries should be directed to the Strategic Development Unit, at email@example.com or 01482 465317